heyyviv/heyyviv.github.io/_posts/2024-10-16-Skin-cancer-p2.markdown

 Cosine Annealing is a strategy that gradually decreases the learning rate following a cosine curve without restarting.
 The learning rate starts at an initial value, decreases to a minimum value, and follows a smooth, cosine-shaped curve.
 This approach helps the optimizer to explore the loss landscape more effectively and can escape local minima, leading to better convergence.
 Certainly!
 Here's the formula for **`CosineAnnealingLR`** written in Markdown using LaTeX syntax:

+Here's the content rewritten in a Markdown-friendly way:

 # Cosine Annealing Learning Rate Schedule

 ## Formula